 Professor Lutz Kaufmann

-Chair of International Business & Supply Management at WHU – Otto Beisheim School of Management
+Chair of Business Negotiations & Procurement I at WHU – Otto Beisheim School of Management

 Lutz Kaufmann is a full professor at WHU (since 2001) and OSCM Distinguished Scholar at the Academy of Management.
 He was the first Distinguished Scholar awardee from a continental European institution.

 From 2010-2014, he was an Associate Fellow of Said Business School at the University of Oxford, UK.
 From WHU’s side, Lutz was the academic director of WHU‘s and Oxford‘s executive education programs for the German DAX company MAN, which won the EFMD Excellence in Practice Award for the best customized executive program in Europe in 2010.
 This was the first award of this kind for a German academic institution.

 Lutz Kaufmann’s activities bring him in touch with executives from around the world.
 He has been involved in program direction, teaching, and coaching for DAX companies as well as startups.
 From 2003 to 2008, Lutz served as the Vice Chairman of the supervisory board of a German automotive supplier with about € 500 million in sales and 4,500 employees.
 In the 1990s, he worked several years with General Motors Europe Purchasing and the consulting company Horváth AG.
 He is also a co-founder of the home health care provider Medina Services GmbH and an angel investor for several WHU startups.